ABOUT CAPERNAUM

 What is your role at Capernaum?

-I am an occupational therapist serving in the clinic, homes, and community sites.
+I am an occupational therapist serving in the clinic and homes.

 Why did you choose to become a therapist?

 As a child, I used to attend community programs with my mother.
-From these programs, I came to learn the challenges that many children experienced, especially those that had an illness or disability.
-It was from that moment on that I realized that I wanted to make a difference in a child’s life.
-I originally thought that becoming a neurologist would be the correct path, but after observing an occupational therapist, I realized that was the path that would allow me to make a difference in a child’s life and be part of every milestone they reached.
+From these programs, I came to learn the challenges that many children experienced, especially those who had an illness or disability.
+From that moment on, I realized I wanted to make a difference in a child’s life.
+I originally thought becoming a neurologist would be the right path, but after observing an occupational therapist, I realized it would allow me to make a difference in a child’s life and be part of every milestone they reached.

 What made you desire to become a Capernaum team member?

-I wanted to expand my clinical skills and serve children of various backgrounds, which is exactly what Capernaum had to offer me.
-They have given me the opportunity to expand my skills by serving children in their homes, in the clinic, and in community sites.
+I wanted to expand my clinical skills and serve children from diverse backgrounds, which is exactly what Capernaum offered me.

 What’s your favorite way to spend a free afternoon?

-My favorite way to spend a free afternoon would be taking my beagle mix dog, AJ, outside or catching up on a good book.
+My favorite way to spend a free afternoon would be with my dog.

 JENNY F., Operations Manager